rotoye/batmon_reader/README.md

 - Open Sketch->Include Library-> Add .ZIP library
 - Give location of FastCRC.zip file.
 The FastCRC library would now be added.
 - Connect the Power,GND,SDA,SCL lines from Arduino to Batmon
-- Connect the cells to Batmon pcb
+- Connect the cells to Batmon pcb as given by https://github.com/rotoye/batmon_reader/blob/ArduinoAsMaster/HARDWARE/6-10%20Cell%20Connection%20schematic.pdf
 - Upload code to Arduino
 - Run serial monitor to see output